Skip to main content

 • While growing, the Streptomycetes will produce compounds to directly combat other, detrimental microbes (“antibiosis”).

 • The bacteria in Actinovate are well known to produce and secrete Iron-collecting molecules called siderophores.
-Not only does this preclude pathogens from acquiring iron (availability of iron is a crucial limitation for many pathogens), but research has also shown that this iron is made available to the plant, promoting growth especially under iron limiting conditions.
+Not only does this preclude pathogens from acquiring iron (availability of iron is a crucial limitation for many pathogens), but research has also shown that this iron is made available to the plant, promoting growth, especially under iron-limiting conditions.

 • Scientific research has also shown that Streptomyces lydicus can attach to and directly feed off pathogenic fungal spores and mycelia, killing the fungal pathogens in the process.